faridahadli/my_restaurant_app/README.md

 # Restaurant Management Application

 A comprehensive Spring Boot application for managing restaurant operations including customer ordering, kitchen management, and administrative functions.
+Application is extremely easy to test as it uses H2 database which is downloaded and build by `pom.xml`.
+All the schemas are seeded with sample data by `/resources/data.sql`.
+Database can easily be queried using H2 console at `http://localhost:8080/h2-console`

 ## Table of Contents